 Handling Noise Complaints

-Noise complaints are another common issue landlords face with co-living arrangements.
+Noise complaints are another familiar issue landlords face with co-living arrangements.
 To help mitigate this, be sure to soundproof your units as much as possible and include noise clauses in your lease agreement.
 You might also want to consider designating quiet hours during which tenants must keep noise levels low.

 Creating House Rules